 The show discussed having something to look forward to helps promote mental health and helps fight depression.
 People at the end of life can hang on until an event happens.
 When something is on my calendar that I am looking forward to, I tend to be happier.

-I have been on Facebook for a long time, and often when looking back at my Facebook live, I see the signs of depression in my life.
+I have been on Facebook for a long time, and often, when looking back at my Facebook Live, I see the signs of depression.
 I struggled because I didn’t have anything to look forward to doing.
 Once I started traveling, I noticed I was less depressed and more optimistic.
 (I know results may vary.)

 Get me out of here

 Traveling brings me happiness because of anticipation and gives me a temporary escape when life becomes mundane.

 We all have a getaway from stress; for some, it’s running, sewing, or other hobbies.
 For me, it is music, coffee, beer, and, as you can guess, traveling.
 (The cool part of traveling is incorporating the other favorite things into it).

 When I take a trip, I do not run away from my problems; they are still there.
 But what does change is my approach to problems.
 I can sometimes deal with situations differently and more efficiently.

-Traveling helps keep me active; I used to take weekly train day trips, sometimes just to Chicago or Milwaukee, or further away to St Louis, MO, Lower Michigan, or the middle and downs state of Illinois.
+Traveling helps keep me active; I used to take weekly train day trips, sometimes just to Chicago or Milwaukee, or further away to St Louis, MO, Lower Michigan, or the middle and down state of Illinois.

-Traveling kept me from staying home and lounging around because I walk around cities because it is cheaper.
+Traveling kept me from staying home and lounging around because I walked around cities.
+After all, it is cheaper.

 Keeping mentally in shape

 We all need adventures and challenges to aid in our mental health.
 The older we get, the more we need to give our brains a workout.
 You are challenging your mind if you take yourself out of your routine and challenge yourself with a new activity.
 This idea goes along with what I discussed before but helps the brain differently.

 Listen, understand, and chat.